 Those who think that horses are the only ones to compete in races in Italy would be incredibly surprised to know that frogs do it too.
 The palio of Siena is certainly the most famous and renowned par excellence and few people know that it is not the only palio in Italy.

-Although it is not nationally or internationally renowned, the palio della rana, frog’s race, is an interesting spring time event.
+Although it is not nationally or internationally renowned, the palio della rana, frog race, is an interesting springtime event.
 It is quite an unusual palio as frogs are the protagonists within this historical and traditional frame of the borgo, hamlet, of Fermignano, in the region of Marche.
-The event is based on an out-of-the-ordinary competition that is also recognized by the Federazione Italiana Giochi Storici, Italian Historical Games Federation, and by the Federazione Italiana delle Rievocazioni Storiche, Italian Historical Memory Federation, which considers it as a historical tournament.
+The event is based on an out-of-the-ordinary competition that is also recognized by the Federazione Italiana Giochi Storici, the Italian Historical Games Federation, and the Federazione Italiana delle Rievocazioni Storiche, Italian Historical Memory Federation, which considers it as a historical tournament.

 Historical costumes, street artist shows, jokers and musicians, poets and comedians manage to create a particular atmosphere, bringing visitors to the times that used to be.
 People walk and enjoy the palio to the rhythm of drums that accompanies the shows and historical parade recalling the Duke of 1600 also by means of sbandieratori, flag throwers.

-These evocative scenes are only a scenery for the palio itself that sees frogs competing in a race.
-The competition consists of a game having the following rule: participants have to carry a frog on a carriola, push cart, and the “scarrolliante“, person carrying the frog, has to run for 170 m towards the finish line with the carriola and the frog.
+These evocative scenes are only scenery for the palio itself that sees frogs competing in a race.
+The competition consists of a game having the following rule: participants have to carry a frog on a carriola, pushcart, and the “scarrolliante“, person carrying the frog, has to run for 170 m towards the finish line with the carriola and the frog.
 If the frog jumps and leaves the carriola, the athlete is excluded and can no longer compete.
-The main skills required in this palio are: speed, orientation, ability in driving the carriola and obviously the help of the frog, which must be willing to compete in the game.
+The main skills required in this palio are speed, orientation, ability in driving the carriola, and obviously the help of the frog, which must be willing to compete in the game.